Blenco History, Family Crest & Coats of Arms

 "The Blencowes of Oxfordshire are probably descended from the ancient family of the name that resided at Marston or Merston, Northamptonshire, for many generations, as far back as the reign of Henry VI.; to this family belonged Sir John Blencowe, a Judge of the Common Pleas."

-Important Dates for the Blenco family
+Early History of the Blenco family

 This web page shows only a small excerpt of our Blenco research.
 Another 100 words (7 lines of text) covering the years 1350, 1625, 1656, 1718, 1925, 1640, 1642, 1720, 1642, 1683, 1712 and 1701 are included under the topic Early Blenco History in all our PDF Extended History products and printed products wherever possible.